yaniv-shulman/rsklpr/README.md

 ### Robust similarity-kernel LPR ###

 The original `rsklpr` method is described in ["Robust Local Polynomial Regression with Similarity Kernels"](https://arxiv.org/abs/2501.10729).
-That method modifies the local weighting mechanism to improve robustness to outliers and high-leverage observations.
-Instead of relying only on geometric proximity in the predictor space, the robust similarity-kernel approach uses localized density information to reduce the influence of observations that are atypical within the local neighborhood.
+That method modifies the local weighting mechanism to improve robustness to response outliers, locally atypical responses, heteroscedasticity, sparse neighborhoods, and local contamination.
+Instead of relying only on geometric proximity in the predictor space, the robust similarity-kernel approach downweights observations whose responses have low estimated conditional or joint density within the local neighborhood, depending on the density kernel used.

-Use this mode when the main concern is robustness: noisy data, outliers, sparse samples, heteroscedasticity, or high-leverage observations.
+Use this mode when the main concern is robustness: noisy data, response outliers, sparse samples, heteroscedasticity, or local contamination.
+High-leverage behavior is more directly associated with the joint-density weighting option.
+The paper's population analysis characterizes an oracle conditional-density-weighted objective, while the package uses a finite-sample plug-in implementation.

 ### Generalized arbitrary-kernel LPR ###